-The surcharge is in addition to land tax you have to pay if a property isn’t your principal place of residence.
+The surcharge is in addition to land tax you must pay if a property isn’t your principal place of residence.

 If you’re a foreign person and you already pay land tax, you’ll need to notify us about your foreign status which you can do using the Land Tax Notification Form and pay the surcharge.
 Penalties may apply if you don’t notify us about your foreign status.
 We calculate the surcharge as part of your land tax assessment.